• Facebook

 Kung pao noodles served in speckled bowl with chopsticks.

-If you loved this Kung Pao Noodles recipe I would appreciate it so much if you would give it star review!
+If you loved these spicy kung pao noodles, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Kung Pao noodles in cast iron skillet on grey counter flecked with chopped peanuts.